hmc-cs121-admin/git-pm-workflow/code-review-dance-activity.md

 - You know how to open a terminal and generally work from the command-line.
 - You know enough of vi or vim to edit, move around in, save, and quit files.
 - You have completed the other Github tutorial and have a basic understanding of it's features
-- You have created a Repo along the other tutorial, which we will use here

 ## Form teams